COPYRIGHT (C) 1984-2010 MERRILL CONSULTANTS DALLAS TEXAS USA

 2. Installation and re-installation procedures are described in detail

-new user might encounter), and sample JCL is in member JCLINS92 for
+user might encounter, and in member JCLINSTT for SAS V9.2 or member

 XII.
 Online Documentation of MXG Software.